 Brian and Casey McCormack are brothers who partnered up for three separate radio talk shows and also run commentary on SUNY Geneseo's Ice Knights hockey games.

-Professor Mike Saffran, who is also the Faculty Advisor for WGSU-FM, had an article published in celebration of College Radio Day (October 1) and the continued evolution of radio.
+Professor Michael Saffran, who is also the Faculty Advisor for WGSU-FM, had an article published in celebration of College Radio Day (October 1) and the continued evolution of radio.

 WGSU, Geneseo's campus radio station, is celebrating its fiftieth anniversary this year.
 It was founded February 18, 1963, and celebrations of the anniversary will continue throughout the year.